h0r0m4n/h0r0m4n.github.com/work/2016/aeon-vr.md

 ## Summary and finished product

 The goal of this project was to works on every modern browser.
-Eventually [Aeon](http://aeon.horoman.com) works on specific types of browsers such as Chromium, Chrome Canary, Firefox Nightly, Safari (iOS), Chrome Dev (Android).
+Eventually, [Aeon](http://aeon.horoman.com) works on specific types of browsers such as Chromium, Chrome Canary, Firefox Nightly, Safari (iOS), Chrome Dev (Android).
 Such browsers offer better WebGL support, making the best use of GPU’s.

 {% stats "Pageviews (30 days)" "10.000+" "" "" "" "" "" %}

 {% image "aeon-vr-6" "full" "" "" %}
 {% image "aeon-vr-7" "full" "" "" %}

-Thanks to the set of technologies such as WebVR API and three.js and the automated workflow it was possible to create a virtual reality experience not only working on computers but also on tablet and mobile devices with a medium-high power graphics chips.
+Thanks to the set of technologies such as WebVR API and three.js and the automated workflow it was possible to create a virtual reality experience not only working on computers but also on tablet and mobile devices with medium-high power graphics chips.

 {% stats "Total polygons" "60.000+" "Medium frame rate" "30FPS" "" "" "" %}